Child Anxiety at Night: Why It Happens and How to Help

 Children with sleep anxiety tend to be worriers.

 Multiple worries might be swirling around their minds during this quiet and reflective time.
 It can feel overwhelming and very scary.
+In severe cases, this can manifest as panic attacks, a potential severe manifestation of child anxiety at night.

 Your child might not be able to state that they feel anxious.
 They may simply seem unsettled or agitated.